patchstack/documentation/src/content/docs/FAQ Troubleshooting/Technical/how-to-configure-patchstack-to-work-with-cloudflare.md

 sidebar:
   order: 7.4
 ---
+The following steps should only be taken if your site is properly configured behind a Cloudflare proxy.
+On misconfigured sites, this could allow for IP address spoofing to exist which could potentially lead to a DoS attack

 In order for Patchstack to work with Cloudflare, we recommend that you configure the IP address header override option.

 For that: